TRT in the UK

 In the case of insulin resistance, the body’s tissues become resistant to insulin.
 Insulin is a hormone produced by the pancreas and its major role in the body is to control blood sugar.
 A high level of insulin causes the ovaries to produce excess testosterone.
 This situation interferes with follicle development and can sometimes inhibit ovulation.

-Effects of high testosterone in women
+Signs of high testosterone in a woman

 Infertility